akohan91/akohan91/README.md

-## Hi there 👋 🚀 💻
+# Hi, I'm Andrei Kakhanouski  👋

 [<img align="left" alt="akohan91 | Gmail" width="22px" src="https://cdn.simpleicons.org/gmail/black/white" />](mailto:akohan91@gmail.com)
 [<img align="left" alt="akohan91 | LinkedIn" width="22px" src="https://cdn.simpleicons.org/linkedin/black/white" />](https://www.linkedin.com/in/akohan)
 </br>

-I am glad to introduce you to Andrei.
-He is a good man who **loves his job** and grows skills and knowledge.
+Welcome to my GitHub!
+I specialize in developing robust solutions for Salesforce, focusing on Apex frameworks, integrations, and Lightning Web Components (LWCs).

-There is a good thing I can tell you about him - he **likes difficult and interesting tasks** that allow him to implement his ideas including **open-source projects**.
+I enjoy my work and am always eager to grow my skills and knowledge.
+One of the things I love most is tackling challenging and interesting tasks — they allow me to bring my ideas to life, including through open-source projects.

-The good news is that he likes meeting new people and opportunities.
-I'm 100% sure you guys will be impressed and glad to meet him.
+I also enjoy meeting new people and exploring new opportunities.
+I’m confident that we’d have a great time connecting, and I look forward to what we could achieve together!
 <!--
 **akohan91/akohan91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.